Introduction

 Mini-protocol number: 0

 The Handshake mini-protocol is used to establish a connection and negotiate protocol versions and parameters between the initiator (client) and responder (server).
-There are two versions, one for node-to-node (N2N) and one for node-to-client (N2C), which differ only in the parameters.
+There are two versions, one for node-to-node (N2N) and one for node-to-client (N2C), which differ only in their protocol parameters.

 State machine